Unity-Technologies/vector-graphics-samples/Documentation/vectorgraphics.md

 ## Requirements

 This Vector Graphics package version 1.0.0 is compatible with the following versions of the Unity Editor:

-* 2018.1 and later (recommended)
+2018.1 and later (recommended)

-## Known Limitations
+## Known limitations

-The SVG importer from this package implements a subset of the SVG 1.1 specification, with some limitations:
+The SVG importer in this package implements a subset of the SVG 1.1 specification, with some limitations:

 * Text elements are not yet supported [(SVG 1.1 section 10)](https://www.w3.org/TR/SVG11/text.html)
 * Per-pixel masking is not supported [(SVG 1.1 section 14.4)](https://www.w3.org/TR/SVG11/masking.html#Masking)